-We believe our hybrid Agency and non-Agency RMBS investment model allows management to focus on security selection and implement a relative value investment approach across various sectors within the residential mortgage market, which factors in the opportunities in the marketplace, cost of financing and cost of hedging interest rate, prepayment, cred and other portfolio risks.
-As a result, RMBS asset allocation reflects management's opportunistic approach to investing in the marketplace.
+We believe our hybrid Agency and non-Agency RMBS investment model allows management to allocate capital across various sectors within the residential mortgage market, with a focus on security selection and the implementation of a relative value investment approach.
+Capital allocation decisions factor in the opportunities in the marketplace, cost of financing and cost of hedging interest rate, prepayment, credit and other portfolio risks.
+As a result, asset allocation reflects management's opportunistic approach to investing in the marketplace.

 We recognize that investing in our target assets is competitive and that we compete with other investment vehicles for attractive investment opportunities.
-We rely on our management team and Pine River, who have developed strong relationships with a diverse group of financial intermediaries, to identify investment opportunities.
-In addition, we have benefited and expect to continue to benefit from Pine River's analytical and portfolio management expertise and infrastructure.
+We rely on our management team and our dedicated team of investment professionals provided by our external manager to identify investment opportunities.
+In addition, we have benefited and expect to continue to benefit from our external manager's analytical and portfolio management expertise and infrastructure.
 We believe that our significant focus on the RMBS area, the extensive RMBS expertise of our investment team, our strong analytics and our disciplined relative value investment approach give us a competitive advantage versus our peers.

 We have elected to be treated as a REIT for U.S. federal income tax purposes.
 To qualify as a REIT we are required to meet certain investment and operating tests and annual distribution requirements.
-We will not generally be subject to U.S. federal income taxes on our taxable income to the extent that we annually distribute all of our net taxable income to stockholders, do not participate in prohibited transactions and maintain our intended qualification as a REIT.
-However, certain activities that we may perform may cause us to earn income that will not be qualifying income for REIT purposes.
+We generally will not be subject to U.S. federal income taxes on our taxable income to the extent that we annually distribute all of our net taxable income to stockholders, do not participate in prohibited transactions and maintain our intended qualification as a REIT.
+However, certain activities that we may perform may cause us to earn income which will not be qualifying income for REIT purposes.
 We have designated certain of our subsidiaries as taxable REIT subsidiaries, or TRSs, as defined in the Code, to engage in such activities, and we may form additional TRSs in the future.
 We also operate our business in a manner that will permit us to maintain our exemption from registration under the 1940 Act.
+While we do not currently originate or service loans, certain of our subsidiaries have obtained the requisite licenses and approvals to purchase and sell mortgage loans and to hold and manage mortgage servicing rights.

-Our headquarters are located at 601 Carlson Parkway, Suite 1400, Minnetonka, Minnesota 55305 and our telephone number is (612) 629-2500.
+Our headquarters are located at 590 Madison Avenue, 36th Floor, New York, New York 10022 and our telephone number is (612) 629-2500.
 We maintain a website at www.twoharborsinvestment.com.
 The information found on our website is not incorporated into this prospectus.